Luis7orres/hardvardx-ph526x/README.md

 # hardvardx-ph526x
-Exercises and projects from Hardvardx PH526X course
+Exercises and projects from HardvardX PH526X course